Peralex/skarab_yb_docs/README.md

 <img src="figures/TestSetupTwelveCh.png" width="700" />
 </p>

 Another option to allow synchronised sampling among more than four channels is to use more than one SKARAB system.
 This allows the number of SKARAB ADC boards in the hardware setup to extend beyond three.
-In this case, the synchronisation signal is daisy chained from the SKARAB ADC board Master to the the rest of the SKARAB ADC board Slaves among the SKARAB systems.
+In this case, the synchronisation signal is daisy chained from the SKARAB ADC board Master to the rest of the SKARAB ADC board Slaves among the SKARAB systems.
 Similarly, the SKARAB system containing the Master SKARAB ADC board is referred to as the "Master", while the remaining SKARAB systems are referred to as the "Slaves".
 The connections inside the SKARAB systems are made by Peralex Electronics while the connections outside will be made by the user of the hardware setup.
 The user will also terminate the synchronisation signal at the last system with 50 Ohm.

 <p align="center">
 <img src="figures/TestSetupAdvanced.png" width="800" />